Freedom of information requests

 If we're not able to supply you with the information you request, we'll write to you within 20 working days to let you know why.

-You can read the full list of exemptions to see why we can't fulfill certain requests.
+You can read the full list of exemptions to see why we can't fulfil certain requests.

 Appeal a request